 Deploy the Rook Operator

-cd cluster/examples/kubernetes/ceph kubectl create -f common.yaml kubectl create -f operator.yaml # verify the rook-ceph-operator, rook-ceph-agent, and rook-discover pods are in the `Running` state before proceeding kubectl -n rook-ceph get pod
+cd cluster/examples/kubernetes/ceph kubectl create -f common.yaml kubectl create -f operator.yaml # verify the rook-ceph-operator is in the `Running` state before proceeding kubectl -n rook-ceph get pod

 You can also deploy the operator with the Rook Helm Chart.

 Now that the Rook operator is running we can create the Ceph cluster.
 For the cluster to survive reboots,

 dataDirHostPath property that is valid for your hosts.
 For more settings, see the documentation on configuring the cluster.